 If sexual differentiation is natural, women and men really are hardwired to be complementary to each other - matching soft female empathy to cold male logic, nurturer to provider, nurse to doctor, etc. - as Rousseau, and now an assortment of scientistic neurologists and evolutionary psychologists, have argued so conveniently.
 These scientists note that human societies are heavily gendered e.g. that 'even in the liberated west', women express more concern about the feelings of other people than men do.
 They also note that there are some physiological differences in brain structures between men and women.
 They then spend a lot of time trying to find ways to correlate the two.

 A more contemporary reprise of this point can be found in Cordelia Fine's scathing and systematic critique* of the neuro-scientific evidence for the naturalness of gender, which she argues is so methodologically flawed as to constitute neurosexism rather than science.
-Fine points out, for example, that surveys reveal what people think they should feel and so do not constitute a test of whether women are actually, or naturally, more caring.
+Fine points out, for example, that surveys reveal what people think they should feel and so do not constitute a real test of whether women are actually, let alone 'naturally', more caring.
 And she points out that mapping sexual differences in brain physiology is a trivial exercise (mere phrenology) without some demonstration that these differences directly produce significantly different functioning.

 ConclusionThe distinction between human nature and the human condition has implications that go beyond whether some academic sub-fields are built on fundamental error and thus a waste of time (hardly news).
 The foundational mistake of assuming that certain features prominent among contemporary human beings are true of H. sapiens and therefore true of all of us has implications for how we think about ourselves now.
 There is a lack of adequate critical reflection - of a true scientific spirit of inquiry - in much of the naturalising project.
 It fits all too easily with our natural desire for a convenient truth: that the way the world seems is the way it has to be.